Aslan Abashidze

-Aslan Abashidze (ასლან აბაშიძე; born July 20, 1938) is the former leader of the Ajarian Autonomous Republic in western Georgia.
-He served in this capacity from 18 August 1991 to May 5, 2004.
+Aslan Abashidze (ასლან აბაშიძე; born 20 July 1938) is the former leader of the Ajarian Autonomous Republic in western Georgia.
+He served in this capacity from 18 August 1991 to 5 May 2004.
 He resigned under the pressure of the central Georgian government and mass opposition rallies during the 2004 Adjara crisis, and has since lived in Moscow, Russia.
-On January 22, 2007, the Batumi city court found him guilty of misuse of office and embezzlement of GEL 98.2 million in state funds, and sentenced him to 15 years' imprisonment in absentia.
+On 22 January 2007, the Batumi city court found him guilty of misuse of office and embezzlement of GEL 98.2 million in state funds, and sentenced him to 15 years' imprisonment in absentia.
 He also faces a charge of murder of his former deputy, Nodar Imnadze, in 1991.

 Early life and career

 Abashidze was born into a renowned Muslim Ajarian family, a branch of the Abashidze princely house.
-His great-uncle Memed Abashidze was a famous writer and member of the Parliament of the Democratic Republic of Georgia between 1918–1921, but was shot on Joseph Stalin's orders in 1937.
+His grandfather Memed Abashidze was a famous writer and member of the Parliament of the Democratic Republic of Georgia between 1918 and 1921, but was shot on Joseph Stalin's orders in 1937.
 His father was sent to the Gulag for ten years but survived.
 Despite a difficult childhood, during the 1950s Abashidze was able to obtain degrees in history and philosophy at Batumi University and in economics at Tbilisi State University.
 He worked as a teacher and economist for a period before joining Georgia's regional public service.
 He was the director of several technical service institutes before being named a regional minister in Batumi, the capital of Ajaria, where he served as Minister of Community Service.
 He was later appointed the national First Deputy Minister of Community Service and moved to Tbilisi.
 This was, however, a relatively minor government post.

 In spite of his descent from a renowned Muslim family that played a pivotal role in strengthening Georgian and Islamic identities among the Muslims of Ajaria, Aslan Abashidze converted to Christianity.

 Abashidze is close to Grigory Luchansky, the owner of the Vienna, Austria based Nordex.